MaxBelleville/t6labs-service-app/README.md

 # App Description
-A app that will attempt to aid local bussinesses develop and grow.
+A app that will attempt to aid local bussinesses and help them develop and grow.

 # Developers who worked on this with me: